 I have extensive experience doing educational narrations in particular, and have, for the past 3 years been chosen to narrate and compose instrumental music for numerous children’s audio books and eLearning projects with major publishers.
 My first audio book won the American Library Association’s “2010 Notable Children’s Recordings”.
 This being said, I also narrate and act for a great variety of voiceover work in general.
 I am a flexible voiceover actor and welcome new challenges.
 As a professional guitarist and composer of many original songs and instrumental selections for audio books, I welcome opportunities to use my talents for my clients’ projects.
 My wife is a professional singer and we can easily record together in our studio for any project I’m involved in.
 For Spanish-language projects, we also offer the services of certified professional translators.

 I’m delighted to be doing voiceover work and clients tell me they enjoy my quick sense of humor, and that I’m easy to work with because of my relaxed attitude and willingness to find just the right voice for their projects.

 Along with my wife, Rosi, I’ve been doing voiceover work for more than 20 years.
 I’m also a guitarist, composer, songwriter, and musical director of our nationally-touring award-winning Latin ensemble, Sol y Canto.
-Recent voiceover and music projects include three children’s audiobooks for Barefoot Books, WHEELS ON THE BUS, LOLA’S FANDANGO and THE PARROT TICO TANGO, an adult audiobook entitled BEYOND A SHADOW OF A DOUBT for Novel Voices Press.
-I was also honored to voice the Spanish orientation/welcome video for the Edward M. Kennedy Institute for the Senate in Boston, inaugurated in 2015.
+Recent voiceover and music projects include three children’s audiobooks for Barefoot Books, WHEELS ON THE BUS, LOLA’S FANDANGO and THE PARROT TICO TANGO.
+Barefoot Books recently turned my song “El doble de amigos/Twice as Many Friends”, into a singalong picture book, so I’m also now a published author!
+I was honored to voice the Spanish orientation/welcome video for the Edward M. Kennedy Institute for the Senate in Boston.